AuckeBos/bunq-ynab-connect/docs/orchestration.md

 Prefect is used for orchestration.
 Any code that should run periodically, should be deployed as a Prefect flow.
 Moreover, any ad-hoc flows which should be easily manually triggered, should also be deployed as a Prefect flow.
 The prefect frontend is used as entrypoint to the production server.

 # Deployments
 All flows are defined in [flows.py](/bunq_ynab_connect/flows.py).
 All deployments use this file as entrypoint.
-The deployments themselves are defined in [prefect.yaml](/bunq_ynab_connect/prefect.yaml).
-The `prefect-agent` deploys it to the server upon boot.
-The following deployments exist:
+We use the simplest way to deploy the flows: [the prefect serve method](https://docs-3.prefect.io/3.0/deploy/run-flows-in-local-processes). `flows.py` exposes a `work` method, which is called in the [entrypoint](/docker//entrypoint.sh).
+It serves all flows and includes the required schedules.

+The following flows exist:
 - `extract`.
 Does not run automatically.
 Extracts all unextracted payments from bunq.
 The payments are added to the payment queue, which can be processed using the PaymentSyncer, with flow `sync_payement_queue`.
 - `sync_payment_queue`.
 Does not run automatically.
 Syncs all unsynced payments in the payment queue to YNAB.
 - `sync`.
 Runs hourly between hours 6 and 23.
 Runs `extract` and `sync_payment_queue` in sequence.